gaowanliang/DownloadBot/README.md

 4. Configure `config.json` at the root of the program that you want to execute.
 5. Run the executable file

+For a more detailed tutorial, please see: [Step by Step Guide for DownloadBot](docs/DownloadBot_Guide_en.md)

 ## Screenshots

 <div align="center">